Energy arbitrations in the Middle East

 Management: the role of national oil companies

-In respect of oil and gas resources, for the most part, states in the Middle East have created national oil companies (NOCs) to manage, at the least, their upstream requirements.
+For the most part, states in the Middle East have created national oil companies (NOCs) to manage, at the least, their upstream oil and gas requirements.
 Notable examples of NOCs include the following:

 - Saudi Arabian Oil Company (Aramco): Saudi Arabia’s state-owned national petroleum company manages the upstream, midstream and downstream components of Saudi Arabia’s crude oil and natural gas.
-Aramco is the world’s largest oil and gas company.
+Aramco is the world’s largest oil and gas company at US$2 trillion.
 Following its historic initial public offering (IPO) in 2019, it raised approximately US$25.6 billion to become one of the world’s most valuable listed companies.
-Despite oil prices falling during the pandemic, Aramco appears to have navigated its way through the carnage better than the rest and notably continued its commitment to pay shareholders an annual dividend of US$75 billion.
+Despite oil prices falling during the pandemic, Aramco appears to have navigated its way through the situation and notably continued its commitment to pay shareholders an annual dividend of US$75 billion.

 - Abu Dhabi National Oil Company (ADNOC): Abu Dhabi, which has the vast majority of hydrocarbon reserves in the UAE, created ADNOC to produce, manage, preserve and trade these reserves.
 ADNOC manages approximately 95 per cent of the UAE’s proven oil reserves and 92 per cent of the country’s gas reserves.
 ADNOC’s board of directors is comprised of members of the recently created Supreme Council for Financial Economic Affairs, responsible for all matters related to the financial investment and economic, petroleum and natural resources affairs in Abu Dhabi.

 - Iraqi Ministry of Oil/Iraqi National Oil Company (INOC): INOC was reconstituted in 2018 and a decree transferred the ownership of nine state-owned oil companies from the Ministry of Oil to INOC.
 In January 2019, however, the law establishing INOC was challenged before Iraq’s Federal Supreme Court and was declared, in part, to be unconstitutional.
 At present, the Iraqi Ministry of Oil continues to control and supervise the oil and gas exploration process in Iraq.
-INOC was expected to be operational by the third quarter of 2021 or the first quarter of 2022, and in September 2020, Iraq’s oil minister was named as the head of INOC.
+While INOC was initially expected to be operational by the third quarter of 2021 or the first quarter of 2022, the future of INOC continues to be up in the air after the Iraqi parliament’s recent vote to overturn the September 2020 appointment of its Oil Minister Ihsan Ismaael as the head of INOC.

 These NOCs will, for the most part, enter into commercial agreements with private, often international, entities in order to assist with some or all of their upstream, midstream and downstream needs.